syncfusion-content/windowsforms-docs/WindowsForms/Edit/Editing-Features.md

 ## Regular Expressions

-Non-Deterministic Finite Automation (NFA) regular expressions are a powerful way of parsing text and are used in a wide range of products like the Microsoft .NET platform, Perl, Python, Grep (Global Regular Expression Print), VI Editor, Tcl, Awk, and various shells.
+Non-Deterministic Finite Automation (NFA) regular expressions are a powerful way of parsing text and are used in a wide range of products like the Microsoft .NET platform, Perl, Python, Global Regular Expression Print, VI Editor, Tcl, Awk, and various shells.
 Regular expressions figure into all kinds of text-manipulation tasks like searching, search-replace and can also be used to test for certain conditions in a text file or data stream.

 Edit Control implements a customized regular expression engine which is capable of parsing extremely complicated languages including embedded scripts.
 The search and search-replace functionalities also use the regular expressions internally.